bersling/tsmean-amp/app/pages/articles/angular/implementing-a-live-search-aka-search-as-you-type-with-angular.md

 So let's have a look at what's happening:

 - When the input changes, the `onInput` gets triggerd
-- This in term pushes the next value to the `inputValue` observable
+- This in return pushes the next value to the `inputValue` observable
 - The `inputValue` observable is piped through a `debounceTime` rxjs operator and a `distinctUntilChanged` operator. `debounceTime` helps us to only emit a new value once the user has stopped typing for a certain amount of time.
 I found 300ms to be a comfortable value for this. `distinctUntilChanged` helps to not emit anything if the previous value would be the same as the current value.
-So for example if the user changes `x` to `y` then back to `x` in under 300ms.
+So for example if the user changes `x` to `y` then back to `x` in under 300ms, there's no new event.
 - Once the trigger emits a new value, we emit it through the `textChange` event emitter

 So how can we make use of this component now?
 One possibility is like this: